natevw/fatfs/README.md

 If you do not provide a `writeSector` method, then `fatfs` will work in readonly mode.
 Pretty simple, eh?
 And the 'fatfs' module makes a good effort to check the parameters passed to your driver methods!

-**TBD:** document 'noatime' property or whatever final public way of handling that may be… **TBD:** to facilitate proper cache handling, this module might add an optional `driver.flush(cb)` method at some point in the future.
+**TBD:** to facilitate proper cache handling, this module might add an optional `driver.flush(cb)` method at some point in the future.

 Here's an example taken from code used to run this module's own tests: